-- When a lease includes both land and buildings elements, an entity assesses the classification of each element as a finance or an operating lease separately in accordance with paragraphs 7-13.
-In determining whether the land element is an operating or a finance lease, an important consideration is that land normally has an indefinite economic life. - Whenever necessary in order to classify and account for a lease of land and buildings, the minimum lease payments (including any lump-sum upfront payments) are allocated between the land and the buildings elements in proportion to the relative fair values of the leasehold interests in the land element and buildings element of the lease at the inception of the lease.
+- The land and buildings elements of a lease of land and buildings are considered separately for the purposes of lease classification.
+If title to both elements is expected to pass to the lessee by the end of the lease term, both elements are classified as a finance lease, whether analysed as one lease or as two leases, unless it is clear from other features that the lease does not transfer substantially all risks and rewards incidental to ownership of one or both elements.
+When the land has an indefinite economic life, the land element is normally classified as an operating lease unless title is expected to pass to the lessee by the end of the lease term, in accordance with paragraph 14.
+The buildings element is classified as a finance or operating lease in accordance with paragraphs 7-13. - Whenever necessary in order to classify and account for a lease of land and buildings, the minimum lease payments (including any lump-sum upfront payments) are allocated between the land and the buildings elements in proportion to the relative fair values of the leasehold interests in the land element and buildings element of the lease at the inception of the lease.
 If the lease payments cannot be allocated reliably between these two elements, the entire lease is classified as a finance lease, unless it is clear that both elements are operating leases, in which case the entire lease is classified as an operating lease. - For a lease of land and buildings in which the amount that would initially be recognised for the land element, in accordance with paragraph 20, is immaterial, the land and buildings may be treated as a single unit for the purpose of lease classification and classified as a finance or operating lease in accordance with paragraphs 7-13.
 In such a case, the economic life of the buildings is regarded as the economic life of the entire leased asset. - Separate measurement of the land and buildings elements is not required when the lessee's interest in both land and buildings is classified as an investment property in accordance with LKAS 40 and the fair value model is adopted.
-Detailed calculations are required for this assessment only if the classification of one or both elements is otherwise uncertain. - In accordance with LKAS 40, it is possible for a lessee to classify a property interest held under an operating lease as an investment property.
+Detailed calculations are required for this assessment only if the classification of one or both elements is otherwise uncertain.

+- In accordance with LKAS 40, it is possible for a lessee to classify a property interest held under an operating lease as an investment property.
 If it does, the property interest is accounted for as if it were a finance lease and, in addition, the fair value model is used for the asset recognised.
 The lessee shall continue to account for the lease as a finance lease, even if a subsequent event changes the nature of the lessee's property interest so that it is no longer classified as investment property.
-This will be the case if, for example, the lessee: - (a) occupies the property, which is then transferred to owneroccupied property at a deemed cost equal to its fair value at the date of change in use; or

-(b) grants a sublease that transfers substantially all of the risks and rewards incidental to ownership of the interest to an unrelated third party.
+This will be the case if, for example, the lessee: - (a) occupies the property, which is then transferred to owner-occupied property at a deemed cost equal to its fair value at the date of change in use; or - (b) grants a sublease that transfers substantially all of the risks and rewards incidental to ownership of the interest to an unrelated third party.
 Such a sublease is accounted for by the lessee as a finance lease to the third party, although it may be accounted for as an operating lease by the third party.